IELTS Essay 1202 - Reducing the need for people to travel from home to reduce traffic

 Model Answer 1: [Disagreement]

-First, all jobs cannot be done from home.
-Doctors, engineers, nurses, sales executives and many other professionals have to visit their workplaces and meet people to execute their responsibilities.
+First, all professionals can not work from home.
+Doctors, engineers, bankers, nurses, sales executives and many other professionals have to visit their workplaces and meet people to execute their responsibilities.
 Similarly, if we shop online, dispatch staff will still be on the road to deliver products.
-In addition to this, many professional courses require field studies and laboratory works and an online course cannot provide such facilities.
+In addition to this, many professional courses require field studies and laboratory work and an online course cannot provide such facilities.
 Online courses cannot be compared with classroom teaching and the quality of the products cannot be judged just by the pictures on a laptop or a phone.
-Thus people need to get outside to do their daily works.
+Thus people need to get outside to do their daily work.
+Furthermore, if somebody is confined to one place for a long to avoid being outside for their daily needs and professional duties, he or she may develop physical and psychological problems.

-In conclusion, in order to minimize traffic jams, the authority should enhance mass transportation facilities and encourage people to use eco-friendly transports rather than planning to restrict people's movements.
+In conclusion, in order to minimize traffic jams, the authority should enhance mass transportation facilities and encourage people to use eco-friendly transport rather than planning to restrict people's movements.

 [Written by - Sabrina Qamar]